 Statutes of the Swedish Neutron Scattering Society

-The Swedish Neutron Spread Society (SNSS) is an association of users, and others interested in neutron scattering and related technologies.
-SNSS will provide a forum for discussion and information exchange on neutron spread and promote the interests of neutron spread users.
+The Swedish Neutron Scattering Society (SNSS) is an association of users, and others interested in neutron scattering and related technologies.
+SNSS will provide a forum for discussion and information exchange on neutron scattering and promote the interests of neutron scattering users.

-(v) To work for relations with other national and international organizations within the neutron scattering field.
+- To encourage collaborations with other national and international organizations within the neutron scattering field.

-(ix) To promote activities and education in the neutron scattering field.
+- To promote education in the neutron scattering field.

-Membership is open to anyone interested in neutron scattering.
+Membership is open to anyone in Sweden with an interest in neutron scattering.

 4.2 Nomination Committee

 A Nomination Committee, consisting of three members, proposes new Board members.
 The Nomination Committee is appointed for a three-year period by the Board.

 4.3 General Meetings